ComradDoge/DogeEU4/README.md

 - Monarchy Ideas: tweaked the modifiers.
 - Economic Ideas: interest 0.5>1 to increase idea and thematic value.
 - Adminstrative Ideas: increased CCR 15%>25% to increase idea value.
+- Persia and Himalaya cavalry_shock replaced with cavalry_combat_ability to complete their removal from ideas.
+- Breakthrough for cavalry against cannons increased 40%>50% to make them more viable late game.

 [/quote]